What is geofencing marketing exactly?

-- Customer Insights: We have partnered with Placer.ai to use historical mobile data to provide a comprehensive report that unveils the high-converting locations (or points of interest) for your customers.
+- Customer Insights: We have partnered with Placer.ai to use historical mobile data to provide a comprehensive report that unveils the high-converting locations for your customers.
 Find out where customers live, work and play!

 - Strategic Geofences: We place virtual boundaries around popular locations that your customers frequent.
 Some local destination retail locations include shopping malls, restaurants, gyms, college campuses, churches, high schools and theatres.
 Restaurant marketers can also geofence local events such as college football games, farmer's markets, concerts and tradeshows.

 - Omnichannel Exposure: Stir up an appetite via omnichannel advertising.
 Showcase your restaurant to a hyperlocal audience on streaming TV, social media, and digital display and banner ads on mobile apps and browsers.